Hatfield College, Durham: Dunham Court

 Named after alumnus Kingsley Dunham, Dunham Court is the second quadrangle of the college.
 Accessed through an underpass by the chapel, it comprises two buildings, Jevons (Frank Jevons) and Pace (Edward Pace).
-An influx of extra students after the war stimulated demand for more accommodation and the garden of the old Jevon's House provided the available space.
+Owing to the influx of extra students after the war, the college required more accommodation and the space provided by the garden of the old Jevon's House was the obvious choice.
 The new building, described by Pevsner as "friendly", with a "nice rhythm of windows towards the river", was finished in 1950 and named after former Vice-Master Edward Pace.

 The college commenced the largest building project in its history when it demolished old Jevon's House, a "property of advanced decrepitude" once occupied by the bare-knuckle boxer and politician John Gully before its purchase by the university.
 As parts of the building had become dangerous by this point, the entire structure had to be removed.
 Construction of the new modernist style Jevons Building, which would complete the new Dunham Court, began in June 1966.
 It was officially unveiled in a ceremony in June 1968, attended by both Kingsley Dunham and Lord Lieutenant of Durham James Duff.
 It won a Civic Trust Award the following year.
 In 1972 a fishpond, since removed, was constructed in the centre of the court at the encouragement of senior college officers.

 Both buildings contain rooms and social spaces: the college bar and café is located in Jevons, while Pace has a TV lounge, a music room, a kitchen, two gyms, and the JCR Common Room.